freeCodeCamp/freeCodeCamp/guide/english/computer-science/data-structures/linked-lists/index.md

 Linked List |  (Introduction)
 Like arrays, Linked List is a linear data structure.
 Unlike arrays, linked list elements are not stored at contiguous location; the elements are linked using pointers or like in the example using Javascript, a reference to the next node.

-If you want to understand Linked Lists, it helps to understand **Arrays**.
+If you want to understand Linked Lists, is necessary to understand **Arrays**.

 To recap, an array is traditionally a **static** **linear** data structure that supports constant time random access.
 Insertions and Deletions are not always constant time.